Stefanie-A/30-days-devops-challenge/weather-dashboard/README.md

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License] (LICENSE).
 See the LICENSE file for details.

 ### Acknowledgements